DoneDeal0/superdiff/README.md

 // Streams the diff of two object lists, ideal for large lists and maximum performance streamListDiff(prevList, nextList, referenceProperty)

-// Similar to streamListDiff, but for browser use streamListDiffClient(prevList, nextList, referenceProperty)

 // Checks whether two values are equal isEqual(dataA, dataB)